linucks-io/linucks.io-client/README.md

   <p align="center">

-**linucks.io** is a web application where you can test out a high range of Linux distros before actually installing in on your system.
+**linucks.io** is a web application where you can test out a range of Linux distros before actually installing in on your system.

-Linux is a popular operating system family which is used mainly by developers because of the many benefits.
-Since it is an operating system family, there are many options to choose from which can be quite confusing for the user.
+Linux is a popular kernel which is used mainly by developers because of the many benefits.
+Since there are a number of flavours of GNU/Linux, there are many options to choose from, which can be quite confusing for the user.

-**linucks.io** is designed for this exact purpose.
+**linucks.io** is a one-stop solution for distro-hopping.
 With this application, we try the user by simulating a virtual environment of the distro of the user's choice.
+This is the repository for the frontend of the web-application, you can check out the backend on [https://github.com/linucks-io/linucks.io-server/].
+Every time a user clicks on a distro, a request is sent to the backend, which allocates a docker image for that cluster and returns a SSL encrypted websocket URL for it, which can be accessed using [noVNC](https://github.com/novnc/noVNC) on the browser.

 ### Built With